-We recommend keeping this map open in your browser (or printed and at hand) while reviewing the Announcements and FAQ below:
+We recommend keeping these maps open on your device (or printed and at hand) while reviewing the Announcements and FAQ below:

 Files available for download » | |